psmitty7373/cop/README.md

 # COP

 ## About COP
-COP is a node.js based web application that allows a team to create a "Common Operating Picture" during a incident, CTF, or any thing else..
-The tool allows real-time collaborative network diagraming, event tracking, note-taking, and coordination.
-Additionally the tool allows file sharing and chat to facilitate user interaction and callaboration.
+COP is a node.js based web application that allows a team to create a "Common Operating Picture" during a incident, CTF, network audit, etc.  COP allows real-time collaborative network diagraming, event tracking, note-taking, and coordination.
+Additionally the tool allows file-sharing and chatting to facilitate real-time user interaction and collaboration.

 ## Installation
 ### Installing on Debian 9+